 Why Sympodial bamboo needs to be managed for timber

-Controlling bamboo density and clump structure reasonably are fundamental to successful management of sympodial bamboo for timber.
-Research shows the standard density in a stand depending upon the species should be an average of 400 clumps per hectare (150-200 per acre).
+Controlling bamboo density and clump structure reasonably is fundamental to the successful management of sympodial bamboo for timber.
+Research shows the standard density in a stand depending upon the species should be an average of 200 clumps per hectare (50-100 per acre).
 Each clump should contain 10 to 20 individual culms between 1 to 3 years of age.

 In addition to maintaining the bamboo density and clump structure, other management activities are also necessary.

-• Watering: Water is key requirement for growth of bamboo.
+- Watering: Water is a key requirement for the growth of bamboo.
 Watering enhances the shoot production and encourages the elongation of bamboo.
 However, it is necessary to ensure watering is done on the right level and areas.
-For instance, bamboo may only need watering during dry season.
+For instance, bamboo may only need watering during the dry season.

 Learn more about bamboo

-If you enjoyed these tips on cultivating and managing bamboo for best results, you might want to peruse some of these related article as well.
+If you enjoyed these tips on cultivating and managing bamboo for best results, you might want to peruse some of these related articles as well.